SuleymanDemirelKazakhstan/diploma-project-team1/README.md

 + LinkedIn Skill Assessments

 ## Goals
+**What is our goal?**
++ Our goal is to develop a useful application that will really help IT students with becoming a specialist right and on time without spending their precious time.
+**What problems does our project solve?**
++ Nowadays, the majority of IT students do not know or not sure about what steps are to be taken in order to be a good specialist right and on time.
+Unfortunately, even some students who are almost to graduate face the same problem.
+Furthermore, the list of internships and jobs are spread, which makes it difficult to find our dream job.
+To solve this very issue, we have come up with the idea of creating a universal application, which will contain all the necessary and vital things as were listed above.
+We have chosen the format of an application in order to make it accessible always and everywhere.

 ## Technologies
-In our project we use **Laravel**, **VueJS**
+**Backend:** Django, Django Rest
+**Frontend:** Retrofit OkHTTP
+**UX/UI:** Figma
+**Development methodology:** Agile (Scrum)

 ## Pages / Activities
 We will have following pages:
-- Latest posts of friends
-- Posts from location of user
+- Main Page
-- Take a photo page
+- Profile page
-- Personal page
+- Roadmap page
+- Vacancies
-- Settings page
+- List of mentors page

-## Goals
-+ **What is our goal?**
-    Our goal is to develop a useful application that will really help IT students with becoming a specialist right and on time without spending their precious time.
-* What is the purpose of this project?
-* What are the problems it will solve?
-* How will it streamline or improve the current process or facilitate a new process?
-* What is the product vision?

 ## User Personas
 *Write description of user personas here*